sbrugman/great_expectations/docs/contributing/contribution_checklist.rst

 **3. Verify continuous integration checks**

-    * Wait for the other continuous integration (CI) checks to go green and watch out for a comment from the automated linter that checks for syntax and formatting issues.
+    * Wait for the other continuous integration (CI) checks to go green; the automated linter that checks for syntax will be included in the checks.
     * Fix any issues that are flagged.

 **4. Wait for a core team member to approve and merge your PR**